Smadar Sheffi: Biography

+Dr. Sheffi curated two exhibitions in 2023 - 2024 at the Laurie M. Tisch Gallery at the JCC, Manhattan: "Tales + Textiles" and "Cities and Valleys".

 Dr. Sheffi is the art critic for Galei Zahal Radio since 2007, and for 20 years was the art critic for leading Haaretz.
 She is the author of numerous catalog articles and gallery texts, an art consultant, and leader of in-depth Israeli and international art tours.